 Under the Shift button you have all sorts of performance controls such as muting the tracks, changing time divisions, reversing or bouncing the direction of the sequence and randomisation options.
 There’s a Stochastic sequence mode which chooses a step at random either ahead, back or 2 steps ahead which is a very lively function taken from the Volca Modular.

 The SQ-64 has more tracks than the Beatstep Pro and a smaller, more stylish (I think) and compact form.
 It’s dark and serious, intuitive and very very cool.
-No price yet but it should be available in early 2021.

 - Korg SQ-64: Korg